 Comrade Art Richie, well known for his blunt speech and caustic wit was heavily involved in the Legion prior to WWII and upon his return from that campaign once again took over his position of Parade Marshal for the march to the Cenotaph on Nov.11th.
 He carried out this duty until he was well into his 80s when he handed the reins over to someone younger; after his 52nd parade.

 Comrade Alf Ames was a leader in the procurement of the new building and the agreement with the Salmar Association.
-The present Branch President is Harley Belt, and since moving into the new premises in 2003, Matt Fowler, Henry Butters, Harry Welton, Sheila Bibby, and Jane Birnie have served as President; with Henry Butters serving for 15 years.
+The present Branch President is Jane Birnie, and since moving into the new premises in 2003, Harley Belt, Matt Fowler, Henry Butters, Harry Welton, Sheila Bibby, and Jane Birnie have served as President; with Henry Butters serving for 15 years.
 Many other members have served on our Executive, and as volunteers, without whom the Branch would not survive.